-Moon31 is all about experiences that bring people together in innovative, unique ways.
-Through art, storytelling, shows, concerts, exhibitions, festivals, dinners, and more, Moon31 aims to create platforms for meaningful conversation that tackle the important issues of today, that circle around sustainability, LGBT advocacy, community building, civil rights, and gender equality.
-Moon31's work has been covered in the New York Times, Rolling Stone, NPR, Time Out New York, among others,
+Covered in the New York Times, Rolling Stone, NPR, Time Out New York, among others, Moon31's work is all about experiences that bring people together in innovative, unique ways.
+Our aim is to create platforms for meaningful conversation that tackle the important issues of today, that circle around sustainability, LGBT advocacy, community building, civil rights, and gender equality.

 Below are a few examples of work that we've done in the areas of TV/Film, Large Scale Events, Intimate Events, Artist Management, Exhibitions, and Podcasts.
 Click each image for more info.